Orchestration Patterns

 Installation

-go get github.com/aixgo-dev/aixgo@v2.0.0-alpha
+go get github.com/aixgo-dev/aixgo

 Quick Example